KernelDeimos/recursive-repo/README.md

 # Recursive Repository

+I'm going to delete this and try again later.

 This repository contains a submodule for a previous version of itself that does not contain a submodule.